x2ansible/x2ansible/README.md

 ## 📄 License

-MIT License - Feel free to experiment, learn, and build upon this work!
+MIT License - Feel free to try, learn, and build upon this work!

 ## 🙏 Acknowledgments

-- **LlamaStack Team**: For making agent development accessible
 - **DevOps Community**: For the infrastructure patterns we're trying to automate
 - **Open Source Contributors**: For the tools and libraries that make this possible
 - **Infrastructure Engineering Teams**: For real-world use cases and feedback

-**Special Thanks:**
-- **Anthropic**: For foundational research on agent and workflow design principles that influenced this experimental approach